 What Should You Do About It?

 Now that you understand the importance of an air gap for dishwashers and how they work, it’s important to make sure that the air gap continues to work at peak performance.
-Most states do have a plumbing code requirement for an air gap that would have been checked and installed before moving into your home.
+Most states do have a plumbing code requirement for an air gap that would have been checked during initial installation, probably back before you moved into your home.
 However, codes change, people move, and appliances are updated.
 While a certified plumber would be very aware of your state’s codes, the dishwasher installer may not be.
 Whether you have a high loop under your sink or an air gap on your counter, it’s best to have a professional plumber take a look if you suspect there is something wrong.

 With that being said, air gap maintenance is fairly straightforward.
 If your dishwasher begins draining slowly, is leaving behind grime, or starts to smell, you’ve most likely got a simple clog in your air gap.
 The first place to look for a clog is in the hose that connects the air gap to your sink or garbage disposal.
 Remove the hose and clean it out with a snake, hanger, or dowel.